Cherupuzha, Kannur

 Cherupuzha is a town in Kannur district, Kerala, India.
 It is the headquarters of the Cherupuzha Panchayat which is a special grade panchayat in Kerala.

-Location

-It is located about 31 km east of taluk HQ Payyanur, 66 km north east of district HQ Kannur, 524 km from Capital city Thiruvananthapuram, 332 km away from Eranakulam, 150 km from Kozhikode, 121 km away from Mangalore and 326 km from Bangalore.

-History

-Cherupuzha and its surrounding areas was ruled by many royal dynasties in the past, including the Mooshika dynasty of Ezhimala, Chirakkal dynasty of Kolathunadu, Tipu Sultan of the Kingdom of Mysore, before it became a part of the British Raj.
-The original inhabitants of the area were primarily Hindus.
-Later on this region gained a sizable Christian and Muslim population.
-Now the place has Christians as majority.
-The economy was agrarian with strong feudal system - Janmi-Kudiyan system - permeating everyday life in past and in the present mainly small and medium farmers.

-Geography

-Cherupuzha is a hilly town (part of Western Ghats) on the eastern side of Kannur district.
-The terrain is undulating in nature and the extreme eastern side has forests bordering Karnataka state.

 Tourism

-Surrounded by green terrains and mesmerizing hills, Tejaswini river in Cherupuzha offers adventurous tourist activity like white water rafting in Western ghats.
+Surrounded by green terrains and mesmerizing hills, Tejaswini River in Cherupuzha offers adventurous tourist activity like white water rafting in Western Ghats.
 Kollada near Cherupuzha is the starting point to kick off the rafting trip on the river.
 The rafting experience at Cherupuzha is an ideal stepping stone for those who aspires challenging high altitude rapids.
 Inflatable rafts are used here which is less expensive and easily maintained.
 White Water Rafting at Tejaswini river is one of the 17 best places for rafting in India.

 Demographics

 As of 2011 Census, Cherupuzha Grama Panchayat had a population of 30,733 where 15,004 are males and 15,729 are females.
 There were 7,052 families residing in the panchayat limits.
 The sex ratio of Cherupuzha was 1,048 lower than state average of 1,084.
 In Cherupuzha, 9.7% of the population was under 6 years of age.

 Average literacy rate of Cherupuzha was 95% higher than state average of 94%.
 Male literacy stands at 96.3% and Female literacy at 93.7%.